 Problem Description: Develop a Java program that implements a multi-threaded application with three threads.
 Each thread has a specific task as described as follows: First Thread (Random Number Generator): This thread generates a random integer every 1 second.
 Second Thread (Square Computation): This thread receives the random integer generated by the first thread and computes its square.
 After computing the square, it prints the result.
-Third Thread (Cube Computation): This thread integer generated by the first thread and computes theread receives the random integer generated by the first thread (Cube Computation): This thread receives the random integer generated by the first thread (Cube Computation): This thread receives the random integer generated by the first thread and computes the random integer generated by the first thread and computes its cube.
+Third Thread (Cube Computation): This thread receives the random integer generated by the first thread and computes its cube.
 After computing the cube, it prints the result.